Rockwell Center: Location and vicinity

 Rockwell Center sits on a 15.5 ha lot in Poblacion, Makati previously occupied by a thermal power plant, which was operated by then Lopez-owned Manila Electric Railroad and Light Company until its closure in 1994.
 The lot is bounded by J.P.
 Rizal Avenue to the north, where it faces the Pasig River; Estrella Street to the east; Rockwell Drive and Amapola Street to the south; and R. Palma Street to the west.

+Facilities and tenants

+Rockwell Center is home to the Power Plant Mall, as well as three office buildings, residential condominiums, and the Ateneo Professional Schools, which houses the School of Law and the Graduate School of Business.